-If you’re feeling up for a quick 20-minute hike to burn some of those tamales, check out Billy Barquedier Park turn-off a few minutes down the road.
-The park contains a stunning waterfall that is a welcome reward after the moderate hike.
+If you’re feeling up for a quick 20-minute hike to burn off some of those tamales, check out Billy Barquedier Park turn-off a few minutes down the road.
+Driving to the park means you’ll get a stunning waterfall that is a welcome stop after the moderate but popular Southern Belize hike.
 You can swim or simply admire the gushing falls before returning.

 Now that it’s closer to 1 p.m., there’s no time to waste.
 Hit the road and keep going, enjoying the winding curves of the highway for a couple of hours.
 Once you’re on the Southern Highway, look for a sign depicting the Belize Spice Farm and Botanical Gardens.
 You don’t have to be a spice or plant enthusiast to enjoy this gorgeous place.
 It contains the largest black pepper and vanilla farms in the country.
 Not to mention, the place is adorned with tall teak, mahogany, and rosewood trees.
 The showers of multicolored flowers and plants are also almost too beautiful to bear.
 You can even ask for a general tour, spice tour, or culinary tour.
 Opt to spend about an hour here, before driving the rest of the way to Punta Gorda about one hour away.

-You don’t need to stop at all of these when driving cross-country through Belize.
-But they do make great pit stops if you have some spare time on your hands and want to see all the beauty the small country has to offer.
+You don’t need to stop at all of these when you take a cross-country drive through Belize.
+However, they do make great pit stops if you have some spare time on your hands and want to see all the beauty the small country has to offer.